 Once the application packages are received by the United States Citizenship and Immigration Service (USCIS), the parent will be scheduled to attend a biometrics (fingerprinting) session at a location closest to where they live.
 Information obtained at the biometrics appointment will be used by immigration officials to conduct a thorough background check of both US and international criminal data bases.
 Once the background check has been completed, USCIS will determine whether parent and child will be required to attend a green card interview at a local USCIS office or whether the parent’s green card application can be approved without an interview.
 If an interview is necessary, many cases will be verbally approved prior to the end of the interview.
 A green card will be delivered in the mail within weeks.
 If so desired, the parent can apply for US citizenship beginning five years after issuance of the parent’s green card.

 Green Card for Parents outside the United States

-Once the application forms and required documents meet with NVC approval, and background checks have been completed, the parent will be scheduled to appear at the US Embassy or Consulate where they live for an interview.
+Once the application forms and required documents meet with NVC approval the parent will be scheduled to appear at their local US Embassy or Consulate for an interview.
 Prior to the interview, however, the applicant will also undergo an immigration medical exam.
 It is not typically necessary for the US citizen child to attend the green card interview abroad.
 If approved at the interview, the parent will be required to enter the US within six months.
-Upon entry, a request for green card printing will be transmitted by US border patrol (CBP) to USCIS; the green card should arrive in the mail in weeks.
+Upon entry, a request for green card printing will be transmitted by US border patrol (CBP) to USCIS; the green card should arrive in the mail within weeks.

 Issues with obtaining a Green Card for Parents